In October 2017, wildfires destroyed more than 5,300 homes in Sonoma County…

 Sonoma Wildfire Cottages

-A Dedication Ceremony is scheduled for Friday, August 16th at 1:30 p.m. and the public is invited.
+The Dedication Ceremony was held Friday, August 16th at 1:30 p.m.

 The nine Cottages will provide temporary rental housing for 2 to 5 years for fire survivors working to rebuild or secure other permanent housing.
 These 1- or 2-bedroom homes range from 380 to 744 square feet and are located together on the Medtronic campus in Santa Rosa.